Balastrong/iswitch/README.md

 Yes yes I know, you can define a variable and use a regular switch statement but we like to overengineer stuff, right?

+This also comes in handy in React/JSX when you'd like to use a switch but you need to return something.

 ## Usage

 What you learnt on YouTube: